Nuclei-Software/nuclei-linux-sdk/README.md

 ### Prebuilt applications with RootFS

-If you want to do application development in Linux with Hummingbird FPGA evaluation board, please follow these steps.
+If you want to do application development in Linux with FPGA Evaluation board, please follow these steps.

 Currently, SDCard is not working in Linux, so if you want to put your own application, and run it in